dlion/domenicoluciani/_posts/2013-03-15-ostega-opencv-steganography.md

 }
 ```

-As I said before the decode function accepts one paramater, the image that we want to decode, the algorithm is very clean: we scans the image from 0 to *wid* that is the widht of the image, if we found at the start the character `$` we continue the research and every 3 pixels we put the character on the output buffer until we find again the `$` character.
+The decode function accepts one paramater, the image that we want to decode, the algorithm is very clear: we scans the image from 0 to *wid* that is the width of the image, if we found at the start the character `$` we continue the research and every 3 pixels we put the character on the output buffer until we find again the `$` character.

 ### Usage